-Spanning 34 cities and taking up the space between Los Angeles and San Diego, there’s a lot of ground to cover in Orange County (and a lot of things to do within the area)!
+Spanning 34 cities and taking up the space between Los Angeles and San Diego, there’s a lot of ground to cover in the O.C. (and a lot of things to do within the area)!

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 Get your FREE California Travel Planner – including printable checklists and my favorite two-week itinerary for the state.

 If there’s one thing you can’t miss with a visit to Orange County, California, it’s the beach.